Smash! (comics): Humour strips

 Lewis' Space Jinx was the first and only character to hold the coveted colour centre pages of Smash!.
 It is unclear why Alf and Cos chose this deeply unfunny strip for what must have been considered the pride of place in the new comic.
 Space Jinx was primarily another Jonah (a strip by Ken Reid which had run in The Beano), except that it could not hold its own against the brilliance of Reid's sea-faring twit.
 Space Jinx was replaced in issue #16 (21 May 1966) by The Incredible Hulk reprints; Lewis soon returned with Charlie's Choice, about a boy with a magic television set who can bring the characters in the programmes out from the TV screen into his world.
 It was a device for featuring, as guest stars in the strip each week, an assortment of popular TV stars.
 The strip's debut, for instance, featured Robert Vaughn and David McCallum of the top-rated secret agent show The Man From U.N.C.L.E., maximising their appearance by splashing them across the front cover.
 The strip sought to capitalise on the enormous popularity of television — a popularity which was seriously harming comics sales.
 The hope was that by bringing popular television stars into Smash!'s pages, this would make TV's growing popularity work for the comic – a not very subtle ploy to boost its circulation and sales.

 Another early strip based on the spy craze of the Sixties, though not featured in Smash #1, was the humour strip Danger Mouse, about a mouse secret agent, which debuted in issue #3 and ran until the summer of 1967.

 Adventure strips

+For most of the Odhams years, Smash! was essentially a humour and superhero comic, with few traditional adventure strips.
+Notable adventure series in the first hundred issues include Moon Madness by Alf Wallace with art by Brian Lewis, and The Legend Testers by Jordi Bernet.
+The Rubber Man by Ken Mennell, drawn by Alfredo Marculeta, also had some adventure elements, but was essentially a superhero strip with the central character 'borrowed' from Marvel's Fantastic Four.